Good morning everyone,

 Apply a layer of mod podge on the lid and four sides of the box.
 This layer needn’t be thick and go side by side, sticking randomly torn pieces of newspaper.
 You can over lap them.

-Step 2: Cut pieces of gauge/cheesecloth and stick it randomly creasing it on all sides over the paper using a little mod podge.
+Step 2: Cut pieces of gauze/cheesecloth and stick it randomly creasing it on all sides over the paper using a little mod podge.

 Step 3: Cover all sides with gesso.
 This will also help stick the gauge pieces and prime our surface for further texture.